EmceeEscher/Roy-the-Traffic-Cop/README - milestone 4.txt

   - fixed bug where it wouldn't recognize collisions with second car in line
     - both of these fixes mean there are now much fewer missed collisions
   - also made it so now both cars in a collision will bounce and spin instead of just one
+  - tuned speed of cars going straight so they don't crash after crossing the intersection
+- Changed the Roy sprite so it looks like he's floating above the intersection